 The British Sign Language (Scotland) Bill aims to promote British Sign Language (BSL), a visual-gestural language used at home by over 12,500 people in Scotland (Scottish Census, 2011).
 The Bill requires from Scottish Government a national plan outlining an action framework for BSL.
-Getting the first national plan right is critical to meeting the Bill’s objectives, as this plan will establish the framework for all subsequent action on BSL (Education and Culture Committee, 2015).
+Getting the first national plan right was critical to meeting the Bill’s objectives, as this plan aimed to establish the framework for all subsequent action on BSL (Education and Culture Committee, 2015).

-This programme will support the first national plan by bringing together Deaf sector organisations, BSL users, educators and early years workers, policy makers, and experts in BSL, sign language studies and language learning.
-These stakeholders will share information, identify challenges and explore opportunities for increasing teaching of BSL within the Scottish Education system.
+This programme supported the first national plan by bringing together Deaf sector organisations, BSL users, educators and early years workers, policy makers, and experts in BSL, sign language studies and language learning.
+These stakeholders worked to share information, identify challenges and explore opportunities for increasing teaching of BSL within the Scottish Education system.
 “Promotion of BSL in an education setting” was identified by the Education and Culture Committee as one of five areas requiring particular attention in the national plan.

 In the long-term, the aim is for an inclusive society where deaf BSL users can communicate in BSL with their friends, peers and colleagues.
 To meet this longer-term vision, careful thought and planning is required around how to provide sustainable opportunities for hearing children to learn BSL.
-The aim of this programme is to ensure that this planning begins now.
+The aim of this programme was to help this planning begin.

-With support from key organisations in the Deaf sector, education and language policy, and consultation with Deaf BSL users, the sessions will also set an immediate precedent for the partnership working acknowledged as critical to the Bill’s success.
+With support from key organisations in the Deaf sector, education and language policy, and consultation with Deaf BSL users, the sessions also aimed to set an immediate precedent for the partnership working acknowledged as critical to the Bill’s success.

 BSL translation of the project overview: